Stanford-BioE80/Stanford-BioE80.github.io/_docs/w3ps.md

 **_Please give us feedback.
 Did you run into any problems?_**

 **Q.2.d.** Why might certain designs work in GOOP, but not in a cell?
-Why might certain designs work in a cell, but not in GOOP?
+Vice versa, why might certain designs work in a cell, but not in GOOP?
 (2-3 sentences)

 **Q.2.e.
 Revisiting Design Tools (PyMol).**